tasket/Qubes-vpn-support/README.md

 ### Easy setup
   * Simple install script; No file editing or IP numbers necessary
   * Flexible installation into template or to individual proxyVMs
-  * Uses configuration files from VPN service provider
+  * Lets you 'drop in' configuration files from VPN service provider
   * Less risk of configuration errors

-  ### New in this version, v1.5.0
+  ### New in this version, v1.4.1
   * Qubes 4.0.1 support
   * Control over specific firewall restrictions
   * Better compatibility with MTU/fragmentation detection
+  * Work around Fedora bug, issue #39

   ### New in v1.4.0
   * Anti-leak for IPv6